royschwaerzel/hello-world/README.md

 # hello-world
 Description for hello-world
-Thi is my first GITHub project
+This is my first GITHub project